donsqlin/MyJourneyNZ/readme.md

 - **Mobile Application:** Expand to mobile platforms for iOS and Android.
 - **In-app Chat:** Introduce a chat service for real-time communication.

-## Accenture NZ Technology Bootcamp 2023
+## Accenture NZ Technology Bootcamp 2024

 <img src="path-to-your-logo/Accenture-logo.png" alt="Accenture-logo" width="150"/>

-This app was created as a part of Accenture New Zealand's Technology Bootcamp 2023.
+This app was created as a part of Accenture New Zealand's Technology Bootcamp 2024.

 The bootcamp, held over 4 days in June, guided us from ideation to implementation.
 With mentorship and workshops, we brought the app from a business idea to a functional solution.
 Workshops included design thinking, a Figma tutorial, agile methodologies, and automation.

 The final day of the bootcamp culminated in a presentation to a judging panel.
-Our team was awarded Runner Up for our innovative product and comprehensive presentation.

 ### Contributors